kuzudb/kuzu-blog/src/content/post/2024-03-27-in-praise-of-rdf.md

 thousands of products from international merchants.
 The products under clothing will be _very_ different from those in electronics or furniture.
 Regulations that apply to products will be vastly different across product categories and countries.
-Even within a single category, say "jeans", some products will be produced using two materials, others ten.
+Even within a single category, say "Jeans", some products will be produced using two materials, others ten.
 The point is, the product catalogue of an e-commerce company can be very complex and irregular.
 If you want an enterprise-level database to answer such questions, you will have trouble coming up with a well-defined set of tables to give structure to this domain.

-What you want is a more *object-oriented* model of the domain, one that allows putting entities under hierarchies of classes and categories within irregular sets of properties and relationships.
+What you want is a more *object-oriented* model of the domain, one that allows putting entities under hierarchies of classes and categories, and having irregular sets of properties on entities and irregular relationships between entities.
 RDF, as a data model, is a great fit for modeling exactly such complex, irregular information.
 It is a great fit because it is a very simple model.

 ### Virtue 1 and the basics of RDF: Flexible modeling